IshitaSatija/text-mining/README.md

 Run the code in the Spert_training.ipynb file which already has all the above commands present.

+## BERT Configuration
-Each model has a configuration file under the 'configs' directory.
+Configuration file under the 'configs' directory names spert_config.json

 ## Results